 Scale and unit settings such as the division value, number of divisions, and units have been imported correctly from ArcMap.

-Other layout element settings have also been imported correctly.
-For example, text elements have the same font properties.
+Other layout properties have also been imported correctly.
+For example, text elements have the same font settings.
 The scales of the Kelburn and Wellington map frames are the same as in the original ArcMap layout.